A simple formula for a planet's mean annual insolation by latitude: Mean Annual Insolation Function

 where the distribution of insolation across the sine of the latitude is given by

 (where $\gamma$ is longitude) and the magnitude of insolation is given by

-where $a$ is the semi-major axis, $K$ is the solar output in Watts, $M$ is the mass of the sun, and $m$ is the mass of Earth.
-We see that their analysis is general enough to apply to any planet orbiting a star as long as the appropriate physical parameters are known.
+where $Q_0$ is the global annual average insolation \citep{McGehee2012}.
+We see that their analysis is general enough to apply to any planet orbiting a star with a spin period much shorter than its orbital period, as long as the appropriate physical parameters are known.

-It is important to note that McGehee and Lehmen account for axial precession in their initial analysis.
-The precession dependence for annual insolation averages out over the course of a year because of their assumption that precession is constant over this time period.
-Earth's precession period is around 26,000 years which means that the precession angle changes by about $.00024$ radians each year.
-This small change in precession angle is negligible for the Earth.
-It is important to note that other planets' axial precession may exhibit resonances with the planet's orbital period, resulting in non-negligible precession.